Saturday, November 12, 2016

 Remembering Alphie McCourt

 This past Monday night (11-7-16), I was very saddened to have learned that Alphonsus (Alphie) McCourt, the prolific author of, A Stone's Throw, and youngest brother of the late Frank McCourt (who wrote Angela's Ashes), died this past July!
 (A copy of the image that is evidently on Alphonsus's prayer card is featured atop this blog entry.)
-I knew of Alphonsus, his wife, and their daughter, because their NYC home is a stone's throw away from where I live.
+I knew of Alphonsus, his daughter and his daughter's caretaker because their NYC home is "a stone's throw" away from where I live.

 In fact, I recently took a picture of the McCourt's fun Halloween decor which features pumpkins and a whimsical Jack-O-Lantern.

 The McCourt's Jack-O-Lantern seemed to have a gleam in his eye and a warm smile — as was certainly the case with Alphie!
 And since he and I both worked as writers, I had a number of conversations with him about writing.

 In any event, I had been curious why I had not seen Alphie in passing as I was very often the case; but I assumed he was vacationing in his homeland in Ireland.
 Therefore, I was shocked and saddened when I ran into his daughter's caretaker (by chance) this past Monday night, for she told me that he had died in his sleep this past July!

 Now, I'm trying to recall when I had my last conversation with him!
 I do remember that he and I shared an appreciation for long sentences, because they took time to read, involving a certain type of muscle which exercised the thinking process.
 We were both a bit unsettled about the character limit in certain cyber-venues, as it forces one to be truer to the limit of characters than what one has to say.